 - engage with teachers and young people and to raise their awareness of the social sciences.

-Our Festival of Social Science evaluation reports highlight the breadth of activities, events and audiences the Festival reaches.
+Our evaluation reports highlight the breadth of activities, events and audiences that our previous Festivals have achieved.